webtoknow/fx-trading-app/Week_06/Theory/README.md

   import { Observable } from 'rxjs';
   ```

-  - then, we have to subscribe to the Observable in the application which will allow us to listen to the data that is comeing along with it:
+  - then, we have to subscribe to the Observable in the application which will allow us to listen to the data that is coming along with it:

   ```JavaScript
    getCurrencies() {